How is Cardboard Recycled?

-Cardboard waste is commonly recycled in household collection schemes by your local council and at local recycling centres.
+Cardboard waste is commonly recycled in household collection schemes by your local council and at local recycling centre.

 You can find out the details of your local authority’s recycling program using the postcode tool on the Recycle Now website, where you’ll also find information about local recycling facilities.